AconCavy/cp-template-csharp/README.md

 # Overview

-The template is the dotnet custom templates for competitive programming.
+The template is the dotnet custom template for competitive programming.

-The templates include
+The template includes

 - Project
 - Solver class
-- Test class

 # How To Use

 ## Install

-You should install the templates.
+You can install the template by dotnet cli.
 You can download the `nupkg` from [Releases](https://github.com/AconCavy/CompetitiveProgrammingTemplateCSharp/releases), then install the templates using a `dotnet new` command.

 ```sh